ReactiveX/rxjs/docs_app/content/guide/observable.md

 observable.subscribe(x => console.log(x));
 ```

-It is not a coincidence that `observable.subscribe` and `subscribe` in `new Observable(function subscribe(subscriber) {...})` have the same name.
+It is not a coincidence that `observable.subscribe` and `subscribe` in `new Observable(function subscribe(observer) {...})` have the same name.
 In the library, they are different, but for practical purposes you can consider them conceptually equal.

 This shows how `subscribe` calls are not shared among multiple Observers of the same Observable.
-When calling `observable.subscribe` with an Observer, the function `subscribe` in `new Observable(function subscribe(subscriber) {...})` is run for that given subscriber.
-Each call to `observable.subscribe` triggers its own independent setup for that given subscriber.
+When calling `observable.subscribe` with an Observer, the function `subscribe` in `new Observable(function subscribe(observer) {...})` is run for that given observer.
+Each call to `observable.subscribe` triggers its own independent setup for that given observer.

 <span class="informal">Subscribing to an Observable is like calling a function, providing callbacks where the data will be delivered to.</span>